sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_classes.md

 With a combination of the `isCXXClassMember()`, `isCXXInstanceMember()`, and `isFunctionOrFunctionTemplate()` checks, we can isolate only references to static members variables.
 As before, these are annotated with the `member-variable` tag.

+This logic needs to come *after* the check for enum constants to avoid annotating unscoped enum members as member variables.

 ```text added:{20,23}
 #include <cmath> // std::sqrt